UPDATE: May 12, 2020

 Now that email is in the cloud, the slightly less labor-intensive solution is to write Powershell scripts that find these messages and quarantine them.
 Still, this can be a grueling task with a lot of overhead.

-More resilient than an on-prem server, the cloud won’t break under the weight of the traffic generated by your average reply-all email storm.
+More resilient than an on-premises server, the cloud won’t break under the weight of the traffic generated by your average reply-all email storm.
 And unlike the good ‘ol days of the datacenter, IT doesn’t own the email server, leaving them without any native tools to fix the problem.

 How to end the reply-all email storm once and for all